 1. Charlie Hieronymus Pace (Lost), Drugs

+Charlie Hieronymus is our first example that proves TV characters and addiction can go hand in hand.
 While playing in his successful band, Charlie becomes addicted to heroin and refuses to enter rehab.
 He resorts to manipulation to fuel his addiction, shattering family ties and relationships.
 He eventually trades drugs for a guitar, sobriety, and romance as he fights hard to recover.
 His story is not uncommon amongst real musicians who embrace drugs as the pressure of stardom overwhelms them.
 While not all recover, Charlie conquers his addiction despite disbelievers and ultimately becomes a hero.

 2. Dr. Gregory House (House), Pain Killers